Skip to content

 "@dropins/tools/": "/node_modules/@dropins/tools/",

-"@dropins/storefront-product-discovery/": "/node_modules/@dropins/storefront-product-discovery/",
+"@dropins/storefront-product-discovery/": "/node_modules/@dropins/storefront-product-discovery/"

 }